LV2 LiteView2

 LiteView2 works in VBA (Excel, Access, Word, Outlook, PowerPoint, Visio, Project), VB6, VB.NET, C#, C++, Delphi, Python, PowerShell, AutoIt — and any COM host.

-Microsoft's Edge Browser Control is documented as available in Access desktop databases, offering basic navigation.
-LiteView2 is a commercial WebView2-based ActiveX control that works in every COM host — not just Access — and exposes 270+ methods, 59 events, full DOM helpers, a JavaScript-to-VBA bridge, and a standalone JSON engine.
+Microsoft's Edge Browser Control applies to Access for Microsoft 365 and Access 2024 — it is not available in Excel, Word, Outlook, VB6, or other hosts.
+LiteView2 is a commercial WebView2-based ActiveX control that works in every COM host and exposes 270+ methods, 59 events, full DOM helpers, a JavaScript-to-VBA bridge, and a standalone JSON engine.

 30-day commercial trial · No telemetry · Same APIs in trial and production